vasilakisfil/rails5_api_tutorial/README.md

 ```

 As you can see `Admin` role (when requesting `User(s)`) has access to everything, plus, the links attributes,
 which is a computed property defined inside the Serializer.
-W

 Then we have the `Regular` role (when requesting `User(s)`) which inherits from `Admin` but we chop some
 private attributes.